 1) Complement Color

 First, you need to choose a color that will complement the rest of your suit.
 The pin should not conflict with the color of the tie or square scarf.
 If you’re not sure about the color of your suit, choose something neutral and not too bright.
-To pick the right colors, it’s a good idea to know a little bit of color theory.
+To pick the right colors, it’s a good idea to know a little bit about color theory.
 Colors that match each other are called hues and complementary colors, respectively.

 If you’re new to color theory, neutral colors are your best bet.
 Choosing a color for a suit’s lapel pins isn’t difficult—all you need to do is choose a color that complements the other metals in your garment.
 You can also decide on the length of the collar pin.
 For a sleek look, it can be pierced through the front of the lapel.